castle8080/CSS498-SM2017-FP/exercises/01-Functional-Intro/README.md

 ## src/chapter4.hs

+This file contains the exercises from Chapter 4 (Defining functions) of "Programming in Haskell".

+## src/chapter5.hs

-This file contains the exercises from Chapter 3 (Types and classes) of "Defining functions".
+This file contains the exercises from Chapter 5 (List comprehensions) of "Programming in Haskell".

 # Building and Running